 As a measurable impact of federal assistance, alumni report sharing the results of institute learning with over 100,000 of their colleagues and students throughout Pakistan.
 They also benefit from being welcome guests in a small New Hampshire town.

 As an exciting spin-off of State Department funding, a community of practice – and spirit – has evolved from the alumni base that transcends boundaries.
 It consists of interested individuals and networks in both countries.
 Linkages include U.S. Department of State Alumni; U.S. Embassy, Islamabad, Pakistan-U.S. Alumni Network; USAID Education Pakistan; Embassy of Pakistan, Washington D.C; Harvard University’s South Asia Initiative and Pakistan programs; Phillips Academy’s Non Sibi; and the Max Warburg Foundation

-Please visit the newly created facebook group for the project where participants share their stories and pictures, and keep us updated on their work in Pakistan.
+Please visit our facebook group for the project where participants share their stories and pictures, and keep us updated on their work in Pakistan.

 For more information please contact:

 Director, Pakistani Educational Leadership Project at Plymouth State University